TobiasPSP/Esp8266/SampleCode/LED/Lightpattern1/readme.md

 The light pattern is defined in `pattern1` and consists of the pattern timings in milliseconds.

+Note how the programming does not use any *Sleep* commands.
+Instead it is completely clock-driven and keeps the MCU responsive at all times.
+So you can still use interrupts.

 ## Emitting Pin

 The emitting pin is defined in `PINMOSFET1` (default is **D7**). `PINMOSFET2` is not implemented yet and will be used in the future for two-lamp-patterns.